DawsonMyers/geo-cli/Readme.md

 ```
 python3 deviceConnectAndListen_2.py activate
 ```
-To verify the connection, open https://127.0.0.1:10001/\<databaseName>, and go to Engine & Maintenance > Engine & Device > Measurements, apply filter for the current date and you should see 1 command listed.
+To verify the connection, open https://127.0.0.1:10001/\<databaseName> via the `MyGeotab > Open In Browser` `geo-ui` menu item.
+Then, navigate to `Engine & Maintenance > Engine & Device > Measurements` in the web UI and apply a filter for the current date.
+You should now see one command listed as shown in the image below:
 ![geo ui](res/ui/engine-measurements.png)

-> Note: If no command is listed, you might also want to check if using port 443 is enforced and update to allow using port other than 443.
+> Note: If no command is listed, you might also want to check if using port 443 is enforced and update to allow using a port other than 443.

 # Add git Hook
 Run the `geo init git-hook` command to add the prepare-commit-msg git hook that prepends the MYG issue number to each commit you make.
 It parses the issue number from the branch name.